xuefeicao/cdn/README.md

 ## Getting Started
 This package supports both python 2.7 and python 3.6.

-Example provided in the repo has been tested in mac os and Linux environment.
+The example provided in the repo has been tested in mac os and Linux environment.

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up running on your local machine for development and testing purposes.

 This package is also published in pypi.
 For a quick installation, try